jamescherti/outline-indent.el/README.md

 ![](https://raw.githubusercontent.com/jamescherti/outline-indent.el/main/.screenshot2.png)

-The *outline-indent.el* Emacs package offers a similar functionality to Vim's `set foldmethod=indent` setting.
+The *outline-indent* Emacs package offers a similar functionality to Vim's `set foldmethod=indent` setting.
 Just as in Vim, it allows to fold and unfold code sections based on their indentation levels.

 ## Table of Contents
 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->